MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios-extensions.md

 > * [tvOS](tvos.md)
 > * [Cordova](cordova.md)

-Note that application extensions only support crash reporting.
+Application extensions only support crash reporting.

 To learn how to add App Center SDK to your container app, refer to the documentation for [App Center iOS Getting Started](./ios.md).